Using Mule ESB to exchange business flow data between distribution portals, SQL Server and Oracle Databases.

 - GIT access to commit the code changes

-- Source Tree open source tool to maintain a local repository to maintain the code changes and push/pull request to GIT
+- Source Tree opens a source tool to maintain a local repository to maintain the code changes and push/pull requests to GIT

 API Layers Information

 Mule ESB supports REST API’s for better communication among the numerous applications.
 API development for the current system requirements uses the following layers: